marrink-lab/MDVoxelSegmentation/README.rst

     - Up to millions of beads in seconds per frame Instructions
 --------
-Some short instructions on using the example files on a CG lipid containing systems.
+Some short instructions on using the example files on a CG lipid containing system.

 Installation
 ************
-The '-e' is for editable install, which allows you to make changed in the library and python will actually check for those.
+The '-e' is for editable install, which allows you to make changes in the library, now python will actually check for those.

 pip install -e .